APPROVED with modifications 08/07/2018

 4) View the video: A curated list of LPC videos of these presentations from March 2014 onward can be found on our YouTube page.
-Click HERE to view the video from 07/10/2018.
+Click HERE to view the video from 07/10/2018 and click HERE to view the video from 08/07/2018.
 Please note that the LPC posts these videos about a week after the presentation.
 Videos include the applicant’s presentation, public testimony (for hearings only), and deliberation by the LPC commissioners.

 —- STATUS OF THIS APPLICATION —-

 This section provides updates if there are changes to the hearing dates listed above, which includes instances when an application has been laid over (aka postponed).
 If applicable, LPC public meeting dates for this application will also be tracked here.
 Please note that public testimony is taken at public hearings, but not at public meetings.

 Please note: All LPC public hearings and public meetings are held at the Municipal Building, 1 Centre Street, 9th floor north, public hearing room (unless otherwise noted).

 STAY UPDATED!
 Click here for our e-alerts to be updated on this application as soon as we find out more.

 08/07/2018: At today’s LPC public meeting, this application was approved with the modification that the applicant work with staff to address concerns raised about the rooftop railing in which the visibility of the penthouse railing be reduced, in particular over the 2nd Avenue façade.